Distinguished Staff Awards honor outstanding Ohio State staff achievements

 Known as the heart and soul of the center, Patricia (Pattie) Strope serves an integral role in the success of each student, faculty and staff.
 Always going above and beyond to make sure everyone’s needs are met with compassion, she uses her extensive knowledge, calm demeanor and problem-solving skills to find practical and logical solutions.
 Through quiet grace, boundless kindness and an enthusiastic approach, Pattie is always willing to help others.

-Brian StrzempkowskiBrian Strzempkowski
+Headshot of Brian StrzempkowskiBrian Strzempkowski

 Assistant Director